 If you don't have the GNU multiple precision arithmetic (gmp) installed on your system, don't worry, gmp is not required; just select an appropriate target without -gmp.

-The path of GAP used by the pq binary (the value GAP is set to in the make command) may be over-ridden by setting the environment variable ANUPQ_GAP_EXEC.
-These values are only of interest when the pq program is run as a standalone; however, the testPq script assumes you have set one of these correctly (see Section 7.1).
-When the pq program is started from GAP communication occurs via an iostream, so that the pq binary does not actually need to know a valid path for GAP is this case.
+The path of GAP (see Note below) used by the pq binary (the value GAP is set to in the make command) may be over-ridden by setting the environment variable ANUPQ_GAP_EXEC.
+These values are only of interest